-Playing tabletop games like Chess has always been a time-honoured tradition for many families at Christmas or during holidays and the recent global pandemic has seen people switching from online gaming to dust off their classic board games to help them get through lockdown together.
+Playing board games like Chess has always been a time-honoured tradition for many families at Christmas or during holidays and the recent global pandemic has seen people switching from online gaming to dust off their classic board games and tabletop games to help them get through lockdown together.

 At the start of lockdown, there was a rise in people playing Chess.
 Chess.com saw 700,000 new players in the first three weeks of the pandemic and as Chess has also been classed as a sport, it has been one of the only activities which has been able to continue during Covid-19.

 Explaining these latest trends, Dr Peter Wright, Senior Lecturer in Speculative Fictions, said that families are going back to traditional past-times and games have been modernised to appeal to more people.